RealEskalate/Backend-Practice/starter-project-backend-g33/README.md

 - Add xss protection for all routes
 - Add newsletter options
 - Cron Scheduled emails going out to all users on saturday with contest link
+- Push notification for update, offers and news
 - Add a search feature for articles for any user and search users for admins
 - Emailing service for sending emails to users
 - Add sentry for error logging and performance metrics